-The main research focus of the group is the optimisation of mineral and organic fertiliser application to environmental risks in and to increase the economical benefit of agricultural production sustainable systems.
-Within optimisation of fertilisation context, strategies to reduce fertilizer losses by leaching and greenhouse gas emissions, fertiliser placement close to the roots, the use of alternative fertilizers based on recycling products and the perspectives for integration of bio-effectors to improve nutrient use efficiency are investigated on the field scale and in on-farm research approaches.
-Experiments under controlled environmental conditions conducted understand are to underlyina mechanisms.
-Another focus is on soil humus management and turnover of soil organic matter including modelling of related processes under different framework conditions including climate change.
+The main research focus of the group is the optimisation of mineral fertiliser application and organic to environmental risks in and to increase the economical benefit of sustainable agricultural production systems.
+Within context, optimisation of fertilisation strategies to reduce fertilizer losses by leaching and greenhouse gas emissions, fertiliser placement close to the roots, the use of alternative fertilizers based on recycling products and the perspectives for integration of bio-effectors to improve nutrient use efficiency are investigated on the field scale and in on-farm research approaches.
+Experiments under controlled environmental are conditions conducted to understand underlying mechanisms.
+Another focus is on soil humus management and turnover of soil organic matter including modelling of related under different framework conditions including climate change.